slerman12/Help-me/4-Faith.md

 ### Enemies

-Rewind to August, before the six-month review and after I was notified of my stipend and advisor-cut.
+Rewind to August, before the six-month review deadline and after I was notified of my stipend and advisor-cut.
 I took my best friend into this, asking for his advice on an email that I sent, and stating my plans (or lackthereof) regarding legal action:

 > Date: **08/06/23**